Application Instructions and Information

 - Three letters of recommendation: These must be submitted online.
 An automatic e-mail will be generated and sent to your recommenders within 24 hours of your application submission.
 The e-mail will contain instructions and a secure link to their letter of recommendation online.

-- A Statement of Purpose detailing your research interests and goals.
-Your Statement should demonstrate your ability to clearly articulate a research proposal and to situate that research within the discipline.
-Faculty will be looking for students with well-developed research interests which are compatible with their own.
+- Statement of Purpose: A statement of two to three pages in length outlining your reasons for pursuing a Ph.D. at the University of Texas at Austin.
+You statement should detail your research interests and goals and should demonstrate your ability to clearly articulate a research proposal and to situate that research within the discipline.
+Faculty select students with well-developed research interests which are compatible with their own.

 Selecting a Major

 When filling out the Texas Common Application, you will be asked to identify your major from a drop-down menu.

-Applicants who are applying to Archaeology, Linguistic, Biological, or Social Anthropology should select Anthropology (major code 606200).
+Applicants who are applying to Archaeology, Linguistic, or Biological should select Anthropology (major code 606200).
 For more information please visit our website.

 If you are interested in Classical Archaeology please apply to the Department of Classics (major code 623200).

 Selecting an Area of Interest or Specialty within your Major

 Within the Texas Common Application you will be asked to identify an area of interest or specialty within your major.
-Please choose from the items on the drop-down menu (Archaeology, Archaeology/African Diaspora, Archaeology/Borderlands, Linguistic, Biological, Social, Social/African Diaspora or Social/Borderlands).
+Please choose from the items on the drop-down menu (Archaeology, Archaeology/African Diaspora, Archaeology/Borderlands, Biological, Linguistic, Sociocultural, Sociocultural/African Diaspora or Sociocultural/Borderlands).

 Degree you will seek